 To retain a sensation of realistic depth in such a situation is difficult.
 L/R images of objects very distant should not be separated by more than 2.5 inches on the screen, or viewer's eyes will be forced to diverge, which is not something our eyes easily adapt to.
 Headaches and eyestrain can result.
 So, you see the moviemakers have only a small range of image separations with which to make the stereo effect happen.

 Contrast and gamma.
-Throughout the history of cinema moviemakers have sought to achieve natural tonal balance in scenes.
-Never have they achieved a full range of brightness in the theater, matching that in nature; not even matching the range our eyes can see.
+Throughout the history of cinema moviemakers have sought to achieve the effect of natural tonal balance in scenes.
+Never have they achieved a full range of image brightness in the theater, matching that in nature; not even matching the range our eyes can comfortably perceive.
 If movie makers expose for the highlights, the shadow detail suffers, and vice versa.
 If both highlights and shadows have detail, the picture seems to have compressed brightness range.
 The situation is no better with digital photography.
 And with stereo movies, the very low light efficiency of the process (due to the necessary filters to keep L and R images separate) requires very high intensity projection lamps and high gain reflective screens.
-Still critics complain the 3d movies appear "dark" and dull compared to the same movie seen in a 2d theater.
+Still critics complain the 3D movies appear "dark" and dull compared to the same movie seen in a 2D theater.
 In fact, digital 3D picture content is computer-processed to reduce this problem by reducing the gamma (the difference between light and dark) and reducing contrast.
 This is a step backward in picture fidelity, a sacrifice to make the 3D work.